akseee/performance/README.md

 vs with optimization
 ![alt text](/public/{55DA25BD-C10B-4A89-A5A7-0BDBBD677D6E}.png)

 3. When I selected the same year several times in a row.
-Honestly the change is not big, currently im working on improving it.
-Wrapping a compoennt that uses find methods doesnt make sense since its
+Currently the change is not big, working on improving it.

 without optimization
 ![alt text](/public/{FAEF20CF-215A-4691-9F54-5E212C9CC1EF}.png)